16 Free Things To Do in Cape Town

 The Randy Warthog Bar and Grill is part of the never@home hostel in Green Point, but it’s not just for guests!
 The bar is open to the public, which is great news because it has a rooftop pool.

-It’s not a lap pool, but it’s perfect to cool off in on a hot day.
-Plus, you don’t have to pay to use the pool, although you do need to get a drink at the bar – but you’d probably do that anyway, right?
+It’s small, but perfect for cooling off on a hot day.
+Plus, you don’t have to pay to use the pool, although you do need to buy a drink at the bar – but you’d probably do that anyway, right?

 16) Check out the Street Art in Woodstock